 "More cookies please!"
 This is what you'll hear when a plate of these gluten free oatmeal raisin cookies are within reach!
-They've got this chewy but soft texture and a generous helping of raisins.
-It’s a classic cookie that rivals any store bought one!
+This recipe has a chewy but soft texture and a generous helping of raisins.
+This classic gluten free oatmeal raisin cookie recipe rivals any store bought one!

-These oatmeal raisin cookies have a special place in my baking collection.
+These chewy oatmeal raisin cookies have a special place in my baking collection.
 They are finally THE ONES!
 They're the perfect balance of chewy and thick, soft, but not crumbly, that makes everyone reach for seconds.
 This is an all time favorite recipe that makes a large batch so you’ll have plenty to go around.